-Where information is not covered by the exemption relating to information accepted in confidence, a further exemption specifically under FoIA may be relevant, relating to commercial interests.
+Where information is not covered by the exemption relating to information accepted in confidence, a further exemption specifically under Freedom of Information Act may be relevant, relating to commercial interests.
 This exemption is subject to a "public interest" test.
 Whenever the Academy has to consider the release of such information, it will contact the relevant organisation to obtain its opinions on the release of the information and any exemptions they may think relevant.
 However, the Trust will make the final decision relating to the disclosure of the information.

-The Trust can also withhold information contained in contracts where any of the other exemptions listed in the FoIA or EIR are appropriate, although information will only be withheld in line with the Trust's policy on the use of exemptions.
-All future contracts should contain a clause obliging contractors to co-operate fully and in a timely manner where assistance is requested in responding to an FoIA or EIR request.
+The Trust can also withhold information contained in contracts where any of the other exemptions listed in the Freedom of Information Act or EIR are appropriate, although information will only be withheld in line with the Trust's policy on the use of exemptions.
+All future contracts should contain a clause obliging contractors to co-operate fully and in a timely manner where assistance is requested in responding to a Freedom of Information Act or EIR request.